Factbox - Kenya's election and the main candidates

 THE ELECTION

-President Mwai Kibaki is barred by law from seeking a third five-year term and Odinga and Kenyatta, are running neck-and-neck in polls but well ahead of six others.
+President Mwai Kibaki is barred by law from seeking a third five-year term and the two top contenders to replace him, Prime Minister Raila Odinga and Deputy Prime Minister Uhuru Kenyatta, are running neck-and-neck in polls but well ahead of six others.

 To win outright, a candidate needs more than 50 percent of the votes cast by the 14 million eligible voters, or it goes to a run-off between the top two on April 11.
 That date could slip depending on any legal challenges after the first round.